cgurbatri/MechaCar_Statistical_Analys/README.md

 - Given a p-value <0.05, we can reject our null hypothesis that the slope is 0 (no variables affect mpg).
 Therefore, we can assume that the slope here is non-zero.

--Our R value is 0.71, suggesting that the linear model can predict mpg of MechaCar prototypes better than chance (R value of 0.5).
+- Our R value is 0.71, suggesting that the linear model can predict mpg of MechaCar prototypes better than chance (R value of 0.5).

 ## Summary Statistics on Suspension Coils
 Data: Suspension_coil.csv